Geo-Strategic Truths, California Goes Medieval, and Trump Sanctuary-City Policy

 But man, there was a brief moment when everything was clear and we were really.

-okay all right well victor let's um we're gonna take a break but when we come back from that you mentioned gavin newsom before so let's bring him up and his war with elon musk and we'll do that right after these important messages
+Well, Victor, let's we're going to take a break, but when we come back from that, you mentioned Gavin Newsom before, so let's bring him up in his war with Elon Musk.

+We are recording on Sunday, the 22nd.
 This episode will be up on Thursday, the 26th.

-God knows, and he does, what will happen between when we're recording and when the show is up and out in America today, anything happens in an hour.
+God knows, and he does, what will happen between when we're recording and when the show is up and out in America today?
+Anything happens in an hour.

 Victor, Gavin Newsom is